Pat Metheny Group: 1980s

 The Pat Metheny Group released the album Offramp in 1982.
-Offramp marked the first recorded appearance of bassist Steve Rodby in the group (replacing Mark Egan), and also featured Brazilian "guest artist" Naná Vasconcelos.
+Offramp marked the first recorded appearance of bassist Steve Rodby in the group (replacing Mark Egan), and also featured Brazilian guest artist Naná Vasconcelos.
 Vasconcelos had appeared on the Pat Metheny/Lyle Mays album As Falls Wichita, So Falls Wichita Falls in 1981, and his performance on percussion and wordless vocals marked the first addition of Latin-South American music shadings to the Group's sound.
 Offramp was also the group's first recording to win a Grammy Award, the first win of many for the group.

 In 1983, a live album titled Travels was released.
-It won the Grammy Award for Best Jazz Fusion Performance in 1984.
-1984 brought the release of First Circle, a popular album that featured compositions with mixed meters.
-With this album, the group had a new drummer, Paul Wertico (replacing Danny Gottlieb).
-Wertico and Steve Rodby having both played with the Simon & Bard Group.
+It won the Grammy Award for Best Jazz Fusion Performance in 1984, which also brought the release of First Circle, a popular album that featured compositions with mixed or odd meters, such as the 11/8 title track.
+With this album, the group featured a new drummer, Paul Wertico (replacing Danny Gottlieb).
+Wertico and Rodby had both played with the Simon & Bard Group.
 A soundtrack album The Falcon and the Snowman followed in 1985.
-It featured the song "This Is Not America", a writing and performing collaboration with David Bowie which reached #14 in the UK Top 40 and #32 on the US Billboard Hot 100 in early 1985.
+It featured the song "This Is Not America", a writing and performing collaboration with David Bowie which reached No. 14 in the UK Top 40 and No. 32 on the US Billboard Hot 100 in early 1985.

 The South American influence would continue and intensify on First Circle with the addition of Argentine multi-instrumentalist Pedro Aznar.
 This period saw the commercial popularity of the band increase, especially thanks to the live recording Travels.
 First Circle would also be Metheny's last project with the ECM label; Metheny had been a key artist for ECM but left over conceptual disagreements with label founder Manfred Eicher.

 The next three Pat Metheny Group releases would be based around a further intensification of the Brazilian rhythms first heard in the early '80s.
-Additional South American musicians appear as guests, notably Brazilian percussion player Armando Marçal.
-Still Life (Talking) in 1987, was the Group's first release on new label, Geffen Records, and featured several tracks which have long been popular with the group's followers, and which are still in their setlist.
-In particular, the album's first tune, "Minuano (Six Eight)", represents a good example of the Pat Metheny group compositional style from this period: the track starts with a haunting minor section from Mays, lifts off in a typical Methenian jubilant major melody, leading to a Maysian metric and harmonically-modulated interlude, creating suspense which is finally resolved in the Methenian major theme.
-Another popular highlight was "Last Train Home", a rhythmically relentless piece evoking the American Midwest.
+Additional South American musicians appear as guests, most notably Brazilian percussionist Armando Marçal.
+The Group's first release on Geffen Records was Still Life (Talking) (1987).
+The album's first track, "Minuano (Six Eight)", represents a good example of the Pat Metheny group compositional style from this period: the track starts with a haunting minor section showing Mays' compositional influence, yielding to a jubilant major melody more typical of Metheny.
+A Metheny solo builds into an intricate, composed marimba section followed by a brief, but metrically and harmonically complex interlude, both characteristic of Mays, before finally leading to a reprise of the minimalistic Metheny theme.
+Another popular track was "Last Train Home", a rhythmically relentless Metheny piece that builds to a single point of release where wordless vocals enter.

 The 1989 release Letter from Home continued this approach, with the South American influence becoming even more prevalent in its bossa nova and samba rhythms.